bwann/homelab/door.md

 ### Rear door fans

-On the back door of the cabinet, I mounted four (4) 140mm fans to draw air through the cabinet and exhaust out the back.
+On the back door of the cabinet, I mounted three (3) 140mm fans to draw air through the cabinet and exhaust out the back.

 ![Fans](./img/7835731512_4390cccfdd_z.jpg)